OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Connectivity/The-Omega-and-Wireless.md

 <!-- // highlight that this is the state the omega is in after completing the setup Wizard -->

-Your Omega can **simultaneously** connect to an existing WiFi network, and host its own Access Point, yielding some interesting results.
-This is a great feature because you can have your Omega connected to your main WiFi network, and all the devices on that network can communicate with the Omega - accessing the console or the terminal via SSH.
+Your Omega can **simultaneously** connect to an existing WiFi network **and** host its own Access Point, yielding some interesting results.
+This is a great feature because you can:

+* Have your Omega connected to your main WiFi network
+ 	* all the devices on that network can communicate with the Omega - accessing the console or the terminal via SSH.
-You can connect your other devices to the Omega's AP and access the internet, essentially turning your Omega into a network switch.
+* Other devices can connect to your Omega's AP
+	* The Omega can share internet access provided by the main WiFi network

 > For more on making your Omega into a network switch, check out our tutorial on [Turning your Omega into a Router](#omega-router), or our tutorial on [using the Omega as a WiFi range extender](#wifi-range-extender)]

 Or if you're really passionate, you can connect several Omegas on the same network, and communicate with them **ALL** wirelessly from a master device.